 Covid Restrictions Support Scheme (CRSS)

-The details of the COVID-19 Restrictions Support Scheme (CRSS) are set out in the Finance Bill 2020.
-CRSS was introduced to support businesses significantly affected by restrictions introduced to combat the COVID-19 pandemic.
+The CRSS was introduced to support businesses significantly affected by restrictions introduced to combat the COVID-19 pandemic.

-The support will be available to eligible businesses who carry on a business activity that is impacted by COVID-19 restrictions.
-The business must have been required to prohibit or considerably restrict customers from accessing their business premises.
+The support was available to eligible businesses who carried on a business activity that was impacted by COVID-19 restrictions.
+The business was required to have prohibited, or considerably restricted, customers from accessing their business premises.
 Generally, this refers to COVID-19 restrictions at Level 3, 4 or 5 as explained in the Government’s Plan for Living with COVID-19.
-Certain businesses may qualify for the support where lower levels of restrictions are in operation.
-The specific restrictions applying to businesses are provided for in regulations made by the Department of Health.
+Certain businesses may have qualified for the support where lower levels of restrictions were in operation.
+The specific restrictions applying to businesses were provided for in regulations made by the Department of Health.

-Eligible businesses can make a claim to Revenue for a payment known as an Advance Credit for Trading Expenses (ACTE).
-An ACTE is payable for each week a business is affected by the restrictions.
+Eligible businesses could make a claim to Revenue for a payment known as an Advance Credit for Trading Expenses (ACTE).
+An ACTE was payable for each week a business was affected by the restrictions.

-Revenue will publish a list of businesses who availed of the CRSS at the end of the scheme.
+Revenue published a list of businesses which availed of the CRSS at the end of the scheme.